 Pest control is classified as an essential service as it is critical for health and well-being during the lockdown.
 Rentokil Initial can provide all our contracted services and we strongly recommend that our customers consider implementing a precautionary antibacterial fogging schedule in addition to their other pest control and hygiene services.

-Contact us if you are worried about pest risks to your building during lock down and you would like to arrange for your pest control service technician to have access to your site.
+Contact us if you are worried about pest risks to your building during lock down and you would like to arrange for your pest control service technician to have access to your site (don't forget to ask your technician about myRentokil).
 Subscribe to our blog to receive insights straight to your inbox each month.

 Returning to work after a period of lockdown?
 Download this free checklist to help you return safely.